zalando/skipper/docs/kubernetes/ingress-usage.md

 [predicate](../reference/predicates.md#host) to match the host header specified in the ingress `rules:`.
-If there is a `path:` definition in your ingress, then it will be based on the skipper command line parameter `-kubernetes-path-mode` set one of theses predicates:
+If there is a `path:` definition in your ingress, then it will be based on the skipper command line parameter `-kubernetes-path-mode` set one of these predicates:

 - [Path()](../reference/predicates.md#path)
 - [PathSubtree()](../reference/predicates.md#pathsubtree)